 This is the issue with Sampson.
 He does some things well, and some things badly, yet he won’t stick to that which he does well enough.
 The athleticism is tantalising, but it doesn’t take long to look beyond.

 Ed Daniel – Daniel was with the Hawks last year in summer league following his senior season at Murray State in which he was a nightly double double.
 In the time hence, he has been in Italy with Pistoia, averaging 8.7 points, 7.6 rebounds, 3.2 fouls and 2.2 turnovers in 26 minutes per game.
 He is an athlete and a very good athlete at that, a hectic player who crashes the glass, attacks anyone in his path both offensively and defensively, and plays with a lot of energy.
 He uses his physical tools to win possessions, posts on occasion, plays physical and drives into contact willingly, whilst also swatting and deflecting some shots and passes in the painted area.
 Unfortunately for Daniel, he is a power forward in a small forward’s 6’7 frame.
 And for all the small adjustments he is making to his game to try and become more of a perimeter forward, he still is best around the basket and surely always will be.
-Damion James is a similar sort of player who has managed a few NBA seasons with a similar skill set, but he is slightly bigger, slightly better with the handle and the shot, slightly better on perimeter defense and a much better passer.
+Damion James is a similar sort of player who has managed a few NBA seasons with a similar skill set, but he is slightly bigger, slightly better with the handle and the shot, slightly better on perimeter defence and a much better passer.
 And James has never exactly stuck himself.
 Daniel, then, is up against it.

 Seems the Sixers are really targeting their athletes right here, by the way.

 Jamelle Hagins – Hagins was in summer league last season with the Nets, but that was as good as his first professional season got.
 He started the season with Roanne in France, but averaged only 3.4 points and 4.8 rebounds in 9 games (taking one foul shot in that time), then returned to America and joined the D-League’s Rio Grande Valley Vipers, where he averaged 5.5 points, 4.2 rebounds, 1.3 blocks and 3.0 fouls in 16 minutes of 22 games.
-Hagins has developed a fairly solid frame over time that he still chooses not to use on offense, settling for mid-range jumpshots and moving screens, and while his main virtue comes from his defense and rim protection, he cannot seem to do it without fouling.
+Hagins has developed a fairly solid frame over time that he still chooses not to use on offence, settling for mid-range jump shots and moving screens, and while his main virtue comes from his defence and rim protection, he cannot seem to do it without fouling.
 At 6’9 and 235, Hagins has the right frame for a power forward, has clearly defined strengths and weaknesses, and is certainly a talented and willing shot blocker.
 But he needs more discipline for it to be worth anything.

 Melvin Ejim – Ejim scored a lot of points as a senior, including his 48 point outing versus TCU that got so much publicity.
 He is an explosive athlete who catches and finishes, spots up, finishes with authority, runs the floor and dunks as much as he can.
 He finishes high percentage looks, utilises a runner when driving and makes them appear through his physical tools.
 Ejim creates little in the post, utilising only fairly rudimentary footwork and having no touch, but he can always go over and finish with authority given half a yard.